telematics-lab/IoD_Sim/docs/leo-nr-json-guide.md

 ]
 ```

-As you can see, it is possible to specify the type of bearer (flow) you want to use among those supported by 5g-lena.
+As you can see, it is possible to specify the QoS Flow you want to use among those supported by 5g-lena.

 It is possible to specify attributes in the physical layer specific to that NR netdevice: the attribute is applied to a particular BWP if specified, otherwise to all BWPs of the device.
 The supported attributes are the same as those listed in the previous section for `uePhyAttributes` and `gnbPhyAttributes`.